pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 ### Importing Environments

-There may be scenarios in which the value you need to retrieve lives in a different Environment file.
-For example, since your base application endpoint URL will be the same across environments, it would be more efficient to define it once in one place rather than multiple times across multiple Environment files.
+There may be scenarios in which the value you need to retrieve lives in a different environment file.
+For example, since your base application endpoint URL will be the same across environments, it would be more efficient to define it once in one place rather than multiple times across multiple environment files.

-With Pulumi ESC, you have the ability to import other Environments into your Environment file and make use of the imported configuration values and secrets.
-Similar to `values`, `imports` is a top level key you will need to define in the Environment file, meaning the syntax to create an import looks like the following:
+With Pulumi ESC, you have the ability to import other environments into your environment file and make use of the imported configuration values and secrets.
+Similar to `values`, `imports` is a top level key you will need to define in the environment file, meaning the syntax to create an import looks like the following:

 ```yaml
 imports: